Rohit19060/Bazaar-Ceramics/README.md

 3. Open XAMPP and run then `Apache` and `MySQL`

-4. Add Bazaar-Ceramics to `C:\xampp\htdocs` or Your Server folder if you set different in config file.
+4. Add Bazaar-Ceramics to `C:\xampp\htdocs` or Your Server folder if you set different in the config file.

 5. Add Database to `MySQL`

-6. App will be ready to serve on localhost
+6. The App will be ready to serve on localhost

 **🎇 You are Ready to Go!**